 Consequences:

-- Adaptive depth: We can use fewer or more solver steps at test time without retraining.
+- Adaptive depth: You can use fewer or more solver steps at test time without retraining.

-- Invertibility: ODE flows are inherently invertible (just integrate backward in time), enabling normalizing flows.
+- Invertibility: ODE flows are invertible (integrate backward in time), which enables normalizing flows.

 The Adjoint Method